redcartel/node-express-typescript-starter-2022/README.md

-# Node Express Typescript Starter for 2022
+# Create Express API with Typescript

-*"A minimally opinionated express & typescript starter for 2022"*
+*"A minimally opinionated typescript & express starter for 2022"*

-A minimal but useful node & express & typescript starter template with some default middleware and testing.
+A minimal but useful typescript & express starter template with some default middleware and testing.

-It has a small set of features I consider essential and otherwise stays out of your way.
-It should be ready to deploy out of the box, at least for simple deployments.

-## Setup & use:

 Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js